An Adaptive Cost-Sensitive Learning and Recursive Denoising Framework for Imbalanced SVM Classification: Conclusion

-We proposes a novel generalized framework, referred to as AW-WSVM, for SVM.
-The purpose of its development was to address the complexities of real-world applications by effectively handling uncertain information.
-It ensures that training remains effective even when dealing with challenging and extensive datasets, without compromising on speed.
-Considering massive amounts of data, the measurement of the distance between the samples and the decision hyperplane can be calculated with a Gaussian distribution.
-Therefore, the weights of the samples can be updated by the Adaptive weight function (AW function).
-Our analysis demonstrates that the weights generated by the AW function obey a probability distribution in each class.
-Unconstrained soft interval support vector machines have been improved through the addition of weighting coefficients, aligning with the fundamental concept.
-Subsequently, we can allocate greater weights to samples that are in close proximity to the decision hyperplane, while assigning lower weights to the other samples.
-Our allocation technique is appropriate since the support vectors, which are placed near the decision hyperplane, correspond with the concept that samples close to the decision plane have higher influence.
-The proposed framework, AW-WSVM, was evaluated on a total of 12 datasets sourced from UCI repositories, LIBSVM repositories, and emotional datasets.
+The proposed framework, AW-WSVM, was evaluated on a total of 12 different datasets sourced from UCI repositories and LIBSVM repositories.
 The experiments conducted confirm that the proposed framework AW-WSVM surpasses the conventional first-order approaches SGD, second-order methods oBFGS, and oNAQ.
-Furthermore, it exhibited superior performance in terms of classification accuracy, precision, recall, sensitivity, and F1 score.
+Furthermore, it exhibited superior performance in terms of classification accuracy, g-mean, recall and F1-score.
 In addition, we also conducted statistical experiments on these six classifiers.
 Friedman tests and Nemenyi post hoc tests demonstrate that the standard algorithms SGD, oBFGS, and oNAQ all perform better within our proposed framework.
 We not only do experiments on standard datasets, but also apply the framework to emotion classification datasets.
 From the G-means and other indicators, the framework proposed in this paper can effectively improve the performance of standard optimization algorithms, no matter whether the imbalance index is high or low.
 Moreover, the core of the proposed generalized framework, AW-WSVM, is to look for data samples near the classified hyperplane.
 Consequently, it may be effectively integrated with any soft-margin SVM solution techniques.